sigurdkampevold/media_mood/index.markdown

 Initially, it is reasonable to believe that the compound and subjectivity score of daily newspaper is different from that of a celebrity magazine.
 But does the Quotebank data set provide evidence for such a hypothesis?
 To investigate this, we choose to focus on a subsample of the media outlets represented in Quotebank.
 The subsample is a selection of the most well-known English-writing newspapers and magazines aiming to represent different categories.
 As earlier, we use _Vader_ and _TextBlob_ to compute the compound score and subjectivity score of each quotes, eventually grouped by media outlet and outlet category.

+The plot below display the amount of quotes from the different media outlets

+{% include_relative /_plots/treemap_media.html %}

 Starting the analyses, we plot the average compound score against the average subjectivity score for the selected media outlets:

 {% include_relative /_plots/scatterplot_medias.html %}